You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 In the Greek pantheon, Apollo is a fascinating character.
 He’s one of the twelve Olympians and was said to have chosen the first Oracle at Delphi — an important line of women in Greek culture who were able to tell the future.

 Additionally, as the god of healing, he’s also the mall’s doctor.
 Indeed, Apollo is behind a famous medical image seen today — a pair of snakes wrapped around a wand.
-As the story goes, a long time ago, he gifted the healing stick to Hermes who tested it on dying snakes.
+As the story goes, a long time ago, he gifted the healing stick to Hermes, the messenger god, who tested it on dying snakes.
 The reptiles healed and permanently wound themselves around the staff, thus creating the “caduceus.”

 The Eros Lounge for Lonely Hearts